 Knowledge Transfer: It Has To Do With Continuity

 Recently, our wish for knowledge to remain has, like the best science fiction, proved something as yet beyond our means, though we contend its practicality.
 I am referring to the Great Resignation, the modern exodus from the careers some employees feel no longer fit their interests or would improve with a few changes.
 Greg Kihlström of Forbes argues that the Resignation is driven in part by lack of continuity and lack of engagement and innovation.
 For our purposes, the most devastating effect on that list is lack of continuity, since it implies a poor knowledge transfer system.

-“-Fer” means “to carry,” and if nothing is being carried, be that routines, schematics, ideas, or philosophies, then the business stagnates.
-Consider the state of a world where breakthroughs in knowledge are not shared and instead begin and end in the innovators’ minds.
+“-Fer” means “to carry,” and if documentation does not carry information, then the business stagnates.
+Consider the state of a world where people do not share breakthroughs in knowledge.
+Instead ideas begin and end in the innovators’ minds.
 It is simultaneously a world without the physics, art, mathematics, and all of the other disciplines that have brought humanity to its current state.
 So imagined, it seems that knowledge often travels as a result of its discovery, and arguably, it cannot be called knowledge unless somebody has heard or read of it.

 It Is Also About People, People, People

 The New York Times recommends making the most of the human asset, which, if to interpret the almost Marxian terminology here, means to help workers reach their collective potential.
 The Times takes points from HR Magazine, specifically a three-tiered approach:

 - Who will replace those with the info?